How to Transfer a Design to Fabric Using Tracing Paper

-Our pattern is one of 12 mini designs that make great patches.Continue to 2 of 6 below.
+Our pattern is one of 12 mini designs that make great patches.

 Make the Paper Transfer

-To make the paper transfer, trace the design from the pattern directly onto the tracing paper with a regular pencil.
-Then, cut the design from the tracing paper about an inch from the edges.Continue to 3 of 6 below.
+Layer the tracing paper on top of your design.
+Using a pencil, trace the design from the pattern directly onto the tracing paper.
+Cut the traced design from the tracing paper, about an inch from the edges.

-Stitch the Design Through the Paper
+Stitch the Design

 Keep the stitching simple as you trace the pattern with thread for best results.
 If you want to fill in a design, use the tracing paper method for the outline then remove the paper before starting the fill stitching.

-Remove the Basting and the Paper Pattern
+Remove Basting and Paper

+Remove the tracing paper, being careful not to tug the embroidery stitches.
 Start by tearing away the paper from around the edge of your design.
-The stitches perforated the paper, which should make it easier to tear it away.
-From there, you can pull out the paper from the inside of an area of stitching.Continue to 6 of 6 below.
+The stitches will have perforated it, making it easier to tear away.
+From there, you can pull out the paper from the inside of an area of stitching.